 Under certain circumstances you have the right to ask us to restrict the processing of your personal information.
 This may be in cases where:

-you are contesting the accuracy your information and while we are verifying the accuracy of it
+You are contesting the accuracy your information and while we are verifying the accuracy of it

-your information has been unlawfully processed and you oppose its erasure and have requested a restriction instead
+Your information has been unlawfully processed and you oppose its erasure and have requested a restriction instead;

-you have objected to us processing your information under article 21(1) and we are considering whether our legitimate grounds override those of yourself
+You have objected to us processing your information under article 21(1) and we are considering whether our legitimate grounds override those of yourself;

-where Surrey Police no longer requires your information but you need it to establish, exercise or defend a legal claim
+Where Surrey Police no longer requires your information but you need it to establish, exercise or defend a legal claim

 Right to data portability

-The processing of personal information within Surrey Police is necessary for the purposes we have described as the basis of public interest and official authority and are required by statute to upload the law, prevent crime, bring offenders to justice and protect the public.
+The processing of personal information within Surrey Police is necessary for the purposes we have described as the basis of public interest and official authority and are required by statute to uphold the law, prevent crime, bring offenders to justice and protect the public.
 Please note article 20(3) and Recital 68 say this right shall not apply to processing necessary for the performance of a task carried out in the public interest or in exercise of official authority.

 Right to object